corymickelson/NoPoDoFo/documentation/ref.md

 A Ref in NoPoDoFo is a simple class encapsulating the PoDoFo PdfReference class.
 A Ref(erence) is any object in a pdf file that is labeled as an __indirect object__.
 An indirect object provides a unique id for the object consisting of two parts, an object number, and a generation number.
+The Ref type is a commonly seen return type when using NoPoDoFo low level api's.
+The Ref (indirect object) can be resolved by the parent [document](./document.md).

 ```typescript
 class Ref {